dinarabdullin/PeldorFit2015/README.md

 PeldorFit2015
 =========
-The program PeldorFit performs analysis of the orientation-selective Pulsed ELectron-electron Double Resonance (PELDOR or DEER) signals.
+The program PeldorFit performs an analysis of the orientation-selective Pulsed ELectron-electron Double Resonance (PELDOR or DEER) signals.
 The orientation-selective PELDOR signals contain information about the distance between two spin centers in an ensemble of identical molecules and about the relative orientations of these centers.
 To extract this information, the program uses a simplified model of a spin pair for which several assumptions are taken:

 1) spins are considered as single-point objects;